aosabook/500lines/static-analysis/StaticAnalysisChapter.md

  :(return (top(box))(Int64,(top(mul_int))(2,z::Int64))::Int64)    ~~
 ~~~

-This `Expr` has head `:body` because it's the body of the method.
-The `typ` is the inferred return type of the method.
-The `args` holds a list of expressions; the list of expressions in the method definition.

-There are a couple of annotations of line numbers, but most of it is setting the value of `z` (`z = x + y`) and returning `2 * z`.
+The `args` holds a list of expressions; the list of expressions in the method's body.
+There are a couple of annotations of line numbers (i.e. `:( # line 3:)`), but most of the body is setting the value of `z` (`z = x + y`) and returning `2 * z`.
 Notice that these operations have been replaced by `Int64`-specific intrinsic functions.
-The `top(function-name)` indicates an intrinsic function; something that is implemented in Julia's code generation, rather in Julia.
+The `top(function-name)` indicates an intrinsic function; something that is implemented in Julia's code generation, rather than in Julia.

-The metadata gave us the names and types of all variables appearing in this function.
-Now we need to look at a function body with a loop, in order to see what that looks like.
+We haven't seen what a loop looks like yet, so let's try that.

 ~~~jl
 julia> function lloop(x)